NLeSC/guide/best_practices/overview.md

 For more information, see [The Turing Way chapter on licensing](https://the-turing-way.netlify.app/reproducible-research/licensing) or the [RSQkit Licensing software task](http://everse.software/RSQKit/licensing_software).

 **@ NLeSC:** our first choice is the Apache v2 license.
-See the [Project Management Protocol on our intranet](https://nlesc.sharepoint.com/sites/home/SitePages/Project-procedures.aspx) for more details.
+See the [Project Management Protocol on our intranet](https://nlesc.sharepoint.com/sites/home/SitePages/Project-procedures.aspx) for more details on licensing and our intellectual property policies.

 ## Know your tools